 The following is a list of common symptoms from higher to lower frequency:

-- Heavy bleeding and clots with the menstrual cycle that results in anemia (low blood count) and fatigue.
+- Heavy bleeding and clots during the menstrual cycle result in anemia (low blood count) and fatigue.

 - Severe pain with the menstrual cycle.